shakfu/py-js/README.md

 ./build.sh
 ```

-Open up any of the patchers in the generated package which is organized according to max package rules, and also look at the `.maxhelp` patcher to understand how `py` and the `pyjs` objects work.
-If you want to test both pyjs externals at the same time, open the `py_test_standalone.maxpat` file.
+Open up any of the patch files in the `patcher` directory in in the generated max package, and also look at the `.maxhelp` patcher to understand how the `py` and the `pyjs` objects work.
+If you want to test both externals at the same time, open the `py_test_standalone.maxpat` file.

 Have fun!